Ankit512/Ankit512/README.md

 <br />
 <br />

-Hi, I'm Ankit Kumar, a CSE undergraduate student from SRM Institute of Science and Technology 🏫.
+Hi, I'm Ankit Kumar, a CSE undergraduate student from SRM Institute of Science and Technology, KTR 🏫.
 I'm also an indie game developer 🎮 snekaing my way into Data Science and Analytics 🤫.

 Beside's developing stuff, I enjoy watching and playing sports ⚽🏀🏓🏎, listening to music 🎧 and eating food 🍕.
 Apart from that, I'm also a pundit when it comes to sports like Football, Basketball and F1 🧐.